erinlivingston/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

-  <h3>Part I: Overall Ridership: Impact of Fare Increase & Local Events by Station</h3>
+  <h3>Part I: Ridership Impact from Fare Increase & Local Events</h3>

   The chart below shows total daily ridership (entrances + exists) across all NYC subway stations in the dataset.
 This runs from June through mid-August 2025.
-The orange dashed line marks July 15th, when fares increased from $2.75 to $3.00.

 Use the dropdwon to examine individual stations and their corresponding events, which are noted on the ridership line as orange dots.

-  **The aggregate view 'All Stations' reveals a clear ridership decline following the fare increase.**
+  **The aggregate view 'All Stations' reveals a clear ridership decline following the fare increase.** The average ridership change following the fare increase was **${fareImpact}%**.

-  Note that event level impacts are more subtle, so event dots are removed from the 'All Stations' view.
-Toggle to specific stations to examine if event dots correspond with peaks in ridership.
-For example, viewing 86th street ridership peaks coinciding with a major June fireworks display.
+  *Note: Local event level impacts on ridership are station specific, so event dots are removed from the 'All Stations' view.*

 <!-- Running an array to get unique values of station names for a dropdown -->
 ```js